 Reducing loneliness and providing structured social contact.
 Complementary to, not a replacement for, inbound call management.

-KindredMind is specifically designed to answer inbound calls from your parent in your voice, using personalized knowledge built by you about her life, her world, and the things only you would know.
+KindredMind is specifically designed to answer inbound calls from your loved one in your voice, using personalized knowledge built by you about their life, their world, and the things only you would know.

 Family Voice AI

-Answers every incoming call — including 3am, including during work, including on the 40th call of a Tuesday — warmly, in your voice, grounded in your parent's real life.
+Answers every incoming call, including 3am, including during work, including on the 40th call of a Tuesday, warmly, in your voice, grounded in your loved one's real life.
 Provides the familiar voice that dementia care research identifies as therapeutically meaningful.
-Adapts, responds, and knows her.
-Summarizes every call so you stay connected to her world.
+Adapts, responds, and knows them.
+Summarizes every call so you stay connected to their world.
 Alerts you to anything that needs your direct attention.
+Available in 11 companion languages including Spanish, French, Portuguese, Italian, Polish, Ukrainian, Russian, Greek, and Mandarin, with Cantonese and Tagalog in beta.

 Doesn't do